-- Once automation has been adopted, just as in manual testing, ongoing maintenance of the scripts will be required.
+- Once automation has been adopted, just as in manual testing, maintenance of the automated scripts will be required.

-- Resource will need to be provided for initial scripting and the subsequent maintenance.
+- Resource will need to be provided for initial scripting and subsequent maintenance.

 3).
 What type of resource will be required?

 - Generally, a resource with automation experience will save a lot of time and effort and will direct automation in the correct direction.

 - Depending upon the volume of tests to be automated, this resource may become utilized one hundred percent on automation.